Maundy (foot washing): History

 Footwashing was practiced in the early centuries of post-apostolic Christianity, with Tertullian (145–220) mentioning the practice as being a part of Christian worship in his De Corona.
 Footwashing was done with a basin "of water for the saints' feet" and a "linen towel", prior to the reception of the Eucharist.
 Additionally, in the 1st century, Christian women went to locations in which marginalized people resided (such as prisons) and washed their feet.
 The early Church Father Clement of Alexandria linked the new sandals given to the Prodigal Son with feetwashing, describing "non-perishable shoes that are only fit to be worn by those who have had their feet washed by Jesus, the Teacher and Lord."
 The early Church thus saw footwashing to be connected to repentance, involving a spiritual cleansing by Jesus.

 Around 256 AD, Cyprian, the bishop of Carthage, wrote about footwashing teaching "the hands how to act in service".

 It was practiced by the Church at Milan (c.
 380) and is mentioned by the Council of Elvira (300).
 The Church Fathers Origen, as well as John Chrysostom and Augustine (c.
 400) encouraged the practice as an imitation of Christ.

 Observance of foot washing at the time of baptism was maintained in Africa, Gaul, Germany, Milan, northern Italy, and Ireland.

 According to the Mennonite Encyclopedia "St. Benedict's Rule (529) for the Benedictine Order prescribed hospitality feetwashing in addition to a communal feetwashing for humility"; a statement confirmed by the Catholic Encyclopedia.
 It apparently was established in the Roman church, though not in connection with baptism, by the 8th century.

 The Greek Orthodox Church counted footwashing among the sacraments, though it was not practiced that often.

 The Synod of Toledo (694) "declared that footwashing should be observed on Maundy Thursday" and Roman Catholic churches thus came to observe footwashing on that day.

 The Albigenses and the Waldenses' practiced footwashing as a rite.

 There is some evidence that it was observed by the early Hussites; and the practice was a meaningful part of the 16th century radical reformation, which resulted in Anabaptist denominations regularly practicing footwashing as an ordinance.

 Denominations practicing ritual foot-washing

-The ritual washing of feet is currently practiced in many religious denominations including those listed below.
+Many Christian denominations (including Catholics, Lutherans, Anglicans, as well as certain Presbyterians and Methodists, among others) observe the liturgical washing of the feet on Maundy Thursday of Holy Week.
+Some Christian denominations throughout Church history have practiced foot washing as a church ordinance, including Adventists, Anabaptists (such as Conservative Mennonites and the Dunkard Brethren), Free Will Baptists, Missionary Methodists, and Pentecostals.
+Of these, certain denominations, such as the Dunkard Brethren Church, regularly practice feetwashing as part of the lovefeast, which includes the holy kiss, feetwashing, communion, and a communal meal.
+(Note: In Conservative Anabaptist denominations, such as the Dunkard Brethren and Conservative Mennonite traditions, feetwashing is counted as being among the ordinances of the Church.)